Iowa state senator was participating in annual bike ride when he was arrested, lawyer says

-An Iowa state senator was participating, not interfering, in a statewide bike ride when he was arrested and charged with a simple misdemeanor, his attorney said.
+DES MOINES, Iowa (AP) — An Iowa state senator was participating, not interfering, in a statewide bike ride when he was arrested and charged with a simple misdemeanor, his attorney said.

 Sen. Adrian Dickey of Packwood, Iowa, was taken into custody Monday afternoon.
 A $300 bond was posted the same day, and a court hearing is set for August 8, according to court filings.